Namma Metro: Rainwater harvesting

 BMRCL, in a public-private partnership, harvests rainwater from the viaducts on the rail system.
 The private partner, Karnataka Rural Infrastructure Development (KRIDL), collects the water at multiple points, treats it, and sells it in bulk as potable water.
 Pipes inside each metro viaduct pillar carry the rainwater from the viaduct down to underground tanks located beneath the median.
 When these tanks overflow, the water is diverted to 5 metres deep rainwater harvesting pits.
 Two rainwater harvesting pits are installed between each pillar.
 The average distance between the two pillars is 28 meters.
 As of March 2017, a 33.48 km of the elevated metro is covered by the rainwater harvesting system.
 With the completion of Phase 2 of the metro, the BMRCL will cover a total of 58 km with rainwater harvesting systems.
 Around 8 crore litres of water are expected to be collected annually.

 BMRCL also harvests rainwater from the 140 acres depot facility at Peenya.
 Water will be collected from the 190,000 sq foot roof and stored in two tanks with a capacity of 50,000 litres each.
 Rainwater harvesting is also planned in existing and under-construction stations.
 The water harvested will be supplied to places where needed, and any excess will be used for groundwater recharge.

-BMRC has installed a water harvesting system along Reach 1 and will be doing the same for Reaches 3 & 4.
+BMRC has installed a water harvesting system along Reach 1 and will be doing the same for Reaches 3 and 4.
 Installation of flower beds was delayed due to garbage being dumped on the median by garbage collectors, BMRC will also set up flower beds on Reach 1 with assistance from the horticulture department.
 However, the work related to this has slowed down due to garbage contractors dumping garbage along the median, due to the lack of a waste management plan in the city.
 BMRC also planned to rejuvenate Kengeri and Veerasandra lakes using water collected from a nearby corridor.

 Operations

 Fare collection

 MIFARE DESFire platform, developed by NXP Semiconductors, was selected to manage the Automated Fare Collection (AFC) for Namma Metro.
-The system uses contactless smart tokens and contactless smart card.
-Tokens are available only for a single journey.
+The system uses contactless smart tokens, QR based tickets and contactless smart card.

+Tokens are available only for a single journey and are captured by the gates on exit.
+The QR tickets can be purchased online through the Namma Metro app, paytm, yatra or whatsapp messenger (through the number: +918105556677).
+Namma Metro also provided group tickets which is a paper ticket with a higher discount for groups of people that was manually verified to pass through the gates.
 Smart cards can be used for multiple journeys.
-There is currently one type of smart card available on the metro – Varshik.
+There is currently one type of smart card available on the metro.

-Varshik is priced at 50, with ₹50 as a user deposit.
-It is valid for a year, and provides a 5% discount on fares.
-The card can be recharged.